Victorthedev/SOP-Altera-API/README.md

 3. **Log Procedure Execution Data**:
    - **URL**: `/sophia/procedures`
    - **Method**: POST
-   - **Description**: Logs procedure execution data in both Altera and SOPHIA.
-Alltera sends the procedure data to this endpoint, which then logs it in both systems for compliance tracking.
+   - **Description**: Logs procedure execution data in SOPHIA.
+Altera sends the procedure data to this endpoint, which then logs it in Sophia system for compliance tracking.

 ## How to Use